 The rootkit will only work if you somehow launch it.
 Below you will find tips on how to prevent the infection with the best practices:

 - Monitor your network traffic.
-Make it a habit to regularly monitor your network on the presence of any malicious traffic interfering.
+Make it a habit to regularly monitor your network in the presence of any malicious traffic interference.
 Network specialists can redeem the effect of rootkit activity by isolating the network segments.
 By doing so they can prevent the attack from spreading.

 - Regularly do the updates of your software.
 Many software tend to have known vulnerabilities.
 Companies regularly do updates to patch them.
-If there’s no vulnerabilities found for threat actors then there’s no exploit available.
+If there are no vulnerabilities found for threat actors then there’s no exploit available.

 - Do the scans of your system.
 Run a regular scan of your system to detect a threat.
-If you want to ensure there’s no need to worry do it right after you noticed anything unusual from the list described above.
-The habit of regular making scans ensures the security and safety of your data.
+If you want to ensure there’s no need to worry do it right after you notice anything unusual from the list described above.
+The habit of regularly making scans ensures the security and safety of your data.

 How to Remove a Rootkit

-It’s both hard to detect a rootkit and to remove it.
-Because of it’s hidden nature and stealthy ways of doing it’s job you have to spend a big amount of time to successfully get rid of the malware.
+It’s hard to detect a rootkit and remove it.
+Because of its hidden nature and stealthy ways of doing its job, you have to spend a large amount of time to successfully get rid of the malware.

-Don’t waste any time as the rootkit may cause additional troubles and the less of them you will have is of course the better.
-To prove the point it can be that the rootkit have installed some backdoor and you will also have to get rid of it.
+Don’t waste any time as the rootkit may cause additional troubles and the fewer of them you will have of course the better.
+To prove the point it can be that the rootkit has installed some backdoor and you will also have to get rid of it.

-Try to work with the Gridinsoft Anti-malware to help you remove the malware and deals with it’s consequences.
+Try to work with the Gridinsoft Anti-malware to help you remove the malware and deal with its consequences.
 With the easy interface to navigate it won’t make a difficult to give one trouble less.